FILE: Optics of the Future: Realism & Fantasy

 Above all, the glasses must automatically be integrated into an environment connected , called the "Internet of Things" (IoT), an infrastructure that connects all connected objects (from the fridge to the TV to the cat's bowl?)

-But let’s stick to the glasses?
+But let's stay on the glasses?
 In concrete terms, what would that look like?

 What is now certain is that future smart glasses will integrate at least the characteristics of our phones (navigation, call management and messages, media…) sometimes making them more practical thanks to the device (sport, translation, driving…)